-3. He was the first president of Bridgeport Hospital, having been instrumental in its founding in 1878.
+3. He served as the first president of Bridgeport Hospital, having helped found it in 1878.

 4. Growing up in Bethel, Conn., Barnum was so poor he had to borrow a pair of shoes to attend his father’s funeral.